 So if you’ve been holding on to old CerroSafe chamber casts, pull them out, take some careful measurements and apply the formula and expansion factors listed above.
 The results should approximate the chamber, throat and bore dimension of your firearms.

 Advantages & Disadvantages of CerroSafe Chamber Casts So, what are the advantages and disadvantages to using CerroSafe?
 One advantage is the relative hardness of the cast.
 It’s not as easily damaged as an impact impression which is discussed below.
-If the cast is sufficiently long to include a short section of the lands, it will provide dimensional data of the throat and bore, but the same benefit applies to both the sulfur cast and the impact impression.
+If the cast is sufficiently long to include a short section of the lands, it will provide dimensional data of the throat and bore, but the same information is also available from a sulfur cast and impact impression.
 Also, a CerroSafe cast provides diameter data along the entire chamber, including the center and rear portion of the chamber; data not available from an impact impression.
 For most shooters this data is not particularly important so I don’t consider this much of an advantage, if any.

-Disadvantages include: handling concerns and hazards; dealing with expansion characteristics; having to partially or fully disassemble the action to pour and remove the cast; the inability to directly measure maximum case length since the technique does not take in account headspace.
+Disadvantages include: handling concerns and hazards; dealing with expansion characteristics; having to partially or fully disassemble the action to pour and remove the cast; the inability to directly measure maximum case length since the technique does not provide headspace dimensions.
 The latter two are the main reasons I prefer an impact impression.
 For a discussion on measuring headspace, refer to the chapters titled “Chamber Terminology” and “Browning’s Chambers”.

 In lieu of using sulfur or CerroSafe for a chamber cast, making an impact impression is an excellent method, which is also commonly referred to as making an impact casting or impact slug.